Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Generalized function-space VI with the regularized KL divergence

-It turns out that increasing~$\gamma$ reduces the influence of the prior on inference (see \cref{fig:regkl_vs_gamma} in Appendix).
+\paragraph{Estimation and optimization.} The expected log-likelihood (first term in Eq.~\ref{eq:objective}) can be estimated by sampling from $q_\phi(\vw)$.
+For a Gaussian likelihood, it can also be computed in closed form as (unlike \citet{rudner2022fsvi}) we use the linearized network~$f_L$ , which made training more stable in our experiments.
+We estimate the regularized KL divergence (second term in Eq.~\ref{eq:objective}) using its consistent estimator (see Eq.~\ref{eq:reg-kl-estimator}), with $\vm_1 = f(\vx; \vm)$, $\mSigma_1^{(\gamma)} = J(\vx; \vm) \mS J(\vx; \vm)\tp+\gamma M \eye_M$, $\vm_2 = \mu(\vx)$, and $\mSigma_2^{(\gamma)} = K(\vx, \vx)+\gamma M \eye_M$, where $\mu$ and~$K$ are the mean and covariance functions of the GP prior, and $\vx = \{\vx^{(i)}\}_{i=1}^M \oset[.40ex]{\textup{ i.i.d}}{\sim} \rho(\vx)$ are measurement points.
+We maximize the estimated objective over the mean~$\vm$ and covariance~$\mS$ of the Gaussian variational distribution $q_\phi(\vw)$, and over any likelihood parameter (e.g., the variance of a Gaussian likelihood), see Algorithm~\ref{alg:fsvi}. \cref{app:sec_gfsvi_estimator} provides expressions for the estimator with Gaussian and Categorical likelihoods as well as an analysis of their computational complexity. \paragraph{Technical details ($\gamma$ and $\rho$).} It turns out that increasing~$\gamma$ reduces the influence of the prior on inference (see \cref{fig:regkl_vs_gamma}).
 At the same time, $\gamma$~acts as jitter that prevents numerical errors (see \cref{sec:gfsvi-comparison}).
-We recommend setting~$\gamma$ large enough to avoid numerical errors but sufficiently small to strongly regularize the objective in Eq.~\ref{eq:objective} (see \cref{fig:fsvi_influence_gamma} in Appendix).
-We found that GFSVI is robust to a wide range of values and fixed $\gamma=10^{-10}$.
-Furthermore, the probability measure~$\rho$ defined with $\Ltwo{\mathcal{X}}{\rho}$ has to assign non-zero probability to any open set of $\mathcal{X}$ to regularize the BNN on all of its support.
-Following \citet{rudner2022fsvi}, we draw measurement points from a uniform distribution over~$\mathcal{X}$ when using tabular data and explore different configurations (such as samples from other data sets) when using high-dimensional image data (see \cref{app:sec_classification_details}).
+We recommend setting~$\gamma$ large enough to avoid numerical errors but sufficiently small to strongly regularize the objective in Eq.~\ref{eq:objective} (see \cref{fig:fsvi_influence_gamma} in appendix) and setting $M$ to the largest value allowed by the computational budget.
+We found that the estimator $\hat D_\text{KL}^\gamma \big(\measureQ_\phi^F \,\big|\!\big|\, {\measureP^F}\big)$ converges quickly to a finite value (especially for smooth kernels, see \cref{fig:regkl_vs_gamma} in appendix), and that GFSVI is robust to a wide range of values (we fixed $\gamma=10^{-10}$).
+The probability measure~$\rho$ for $\Ltwo{\mathcal{X}}{\rho}$ has to assign non-zero probability to any open set of $\mathcal{X}$ to regularize the BNN on all of its support.
+Following \citet{rudner2022fsvi}, we draw measurement points from a uniform distribution over~$\mathcal{X}$ when using tabular data and explore different configurations (samples from other data sets) for high-dimensional image data (see \cref{app:sec_classification_details}).